 (ii) merely reviewing a brief before submission to the appellate court for an ‘extra pair of eyes’ assessment.
 By the time a case reaches the appellate level, the trial attorneys may be so familiar with the facts and issues that it is nearly impossible to approach the case from the perspective of someone who knows nothing about the case.
 When an appellate judge or staff attorney picks up your brief, he or she knows nothing about your case.

 An attorney with significant appellate experience can advise you regarding how the brief appears to the court, and how it might be presented in a more informative, clear or simple way.
 One of the appellate judges for whom Mr. Sturgess worked put it this way, “Practicing law in appellate courts is like singing in the shower.
-Everybody thinks they’re good at it, most people aren’t, and there’s usually nobody around to tell them.”
+Everybody thinks they’re good at it and know the words, but most people aren’t, and there’s usually nobody around to tell them.”
 An experienced, objective appellate attorney’s advice or opinion may be the best money spent during the entire litigation.